thepigeongenerator/SpaceShooter/README.md

 ## abandoned
 I have abandoned this project due to me being unsatisfied with how I went about it.
 Firstly, I focuessed more on writing a "game engine" than actually coding, causing the project to be bloated.
 I didn't know what was going on anymore and the project ran dry.
+[I restarted from scratch](https://github.com/thepigeongenerator/SpaceShooter2), focussing more on a more functional/procedural programming pattern.